 Defects provide profit opportunity if the cost of the item plus the cost of competent restoration is much less than the current market value of the item in fine condition.
 With prints or any work of art, this requires a keen eye for defects that depress the purchase price, but which can be remedied by an expert restorer.
 Investors often bring a restorer with them to inspect prints on offer and estimate restoration cost.
 The most skillful restorers cover their tracks so well that they intentionally leave minor defects, to divert attention from the major ones they repaired.
 Clumsy restoration, such as bleaching to remove foxing stains, or using water on water-soluble dyes, can leave the print in worse condition than it started.
 Expert restoration involves chemical analysis of stains and papers, precise matching of treatments to defects, and where the original papers in Old Master prints are simply no longer available, artificial aging of the replaced paper.
 Ideally all of these matters should be disclosed to buyers, though independent investigation is advisable.

 One-of-a-kind Old Master artwork of unquestioned authenticity and in perfect condition commands the highest prices.
 Prints exist in multiples, and the price of each print is generally commensurate with the size of the edition.
 Prints from a limited edition, all other things being equal, are worth more than those from an unlimited edition.
 The limits are imposed by plate wear, which occurs at a different rate with each type of print.
 Intaglio (etchings, aquatints, mezzotints, drypoints, photogravures) editions are the smallest because the copperplate is soft and subject to abrasion from repeated wiping of ink.
 Among intaglio prints, the delicate burr of a drypoint disappears after 20 impressions at most, while the others can sustain more impressions, depending on how deeply etched.
 Steelfacing can extend the number of printable impressions, but at the cost of some loss of plate tone and subtlety.
 True intaglio prints show a distinctive platemark from the pressure of the etching press on paper and plate.
 Lithographic stones and plates, and silk-screens, can produce editions in the hundreds, and woodblocks are sturdy enough for thousands of impressions.
 Digital prints, giclées, and posters are physically unlimited, though edition size may be artificially limited to support a price desired by the publisher.
 Their current proliferation seeks to challenge accepted notions of scarcity, asserting that value is somehow not diluted by the numbers produced.
-This is about as credible as the notion that stock-option proliferation doesn't dilute the value of pre-existing shares in a company.
 Speculation notwithstanding, the laws of supply and demand have not been repealed.
 Truly limited editions -- limited by physical constraints of the materials -- will always be more valuable than mass-produced copies.

 Because the 'canon' of contemporary art is still unsettled, the buy-and-hold strategy requires the investor to cast a wide net, to diversify holdings among a variety of styles, techniques, and cultures.